01 of 04

 This variation of the King's Crown quilt block pattern finishes at 8-inches square.
 It's made with four Flying Geese units, four small corner squares and one larger square sewn at the block's center.

 The Flying Geese can be quick pieced.
-We'll use a method that completes each one by sewing squares to the ends of a rectangle, but you might prefer to make four at a time with the no waste flying geese method.
+This variation uses a method that completes each one by sewing squares to the ends of a rectangle, but you might prefer to make four at a time with the no waste flying geese method.

 King's Crown Cutting Chart